If you have ever considered what species to get as your first pet turtle, then look no further than the fascinating wood turtle.

 The shell of the wood turtle is also often has a keeled (raised) line that divides the carapace (shell) vertically.

 The wood turtle’s plastron (the undercarriage part of the shell) is usually yellow or brown colored with darker-colored splotches.
+There is a specific species called the Brown wood turtle which really encapsulates this brown color.

 Additionally, their limbs and head will often be black or dark brown with yellow, orange or red hues emanating from the underside of their throat and limbs.